Kritin-kk/My-codes/README.md

 3) Python Projects(Python.py and Python Games Files)

 These are python projects I worked on over the years.
 I have coded many simple games like tic tac toe, the game of nim(referred to as dragon game in the Python games folder) and a maze game.
 I also worked on some projects with a python course I did (in the Python.py folder).
-I wrote a code which sent an email to my teacher in the course and codes that perform mathematical operations like factorials.
+I wrote a code which opened the browser, logged into email and sent an email to my teacher in the course.
+Additionally I have also created projects like a calculator which can calculate Factorial, Quadratics, Permutations and Combinations.